SeCra16/transmit/docs/STATIC_TIMESTAMP.md

     `45`

 ### Usage

-This timestamp will return dynamic current timestamps.
+Please note.
+The time is captured in the object on creation.
+So the function below will return the same thing For dynamic timestamps please use `timestamp.js`

 ```

 console.log(Timestamp.getSecond()); //Gets the current seconds